JunxianQu/ECE143_NFD_Prediction/README.md

 The file contain the offered price and transaction history of all the Bored Apes with the first row indicating what is the column present.
 ### listing_data.csv
 This file contains the listing price for every ape on sale
+### sales_data.csv
+This file contains the past sale prices for every ape

 ## How to run the code
 1. Clone the repository. <br>